jgm/pandoc/doc/lua-filters.md

 `insert (filepath, mime_type, contents)`

 Adds a new entry to pandoc's media bag.
+Replaces any existing mediabag entry with the same `filepath`.

 Parameters: